ian-lundy27/Workshop-Lab/README.md

 Makes instances of the topic class for each of topics in the /library directory, and creates a basic user interface to interact and fetch information from the articles.
 Also provides an interface to add new topics, as well as new articles.
 Rediscovers the contents of /library after adding a new topic/article to keep the runtime of the application up to date.

 ### Future Refactoring
+*Change rediscovering of new topics/articles so that only new objects are discovered and not everything*